MAZ01001/other-projects/ffmpeg.md

 ## compress video

-+ need re encoding for compression _(when in doubt, choose same video-codec as input video)_
++ need re-encoding for compression _(when in doubt, choose the same video-codec as input video)_
-+ [-crf] - lower is better because more bitrate but higher file size
++ [-crf] - lower is better because more bitrate but also a higher file size
 + h.264 18-23 _(very good quality)_

       ffmpeg -i ".\INPUT.mp4" -vcodec libx264 -crf 18 ".\OUTPUT.mp4"